Super-nova2/GWSamplegen/README.md

 # GWSamplegen

 A library of tools and scripts for generating compact binary merger samples in real LIGO noise.
-Specialised for creating SNR time series datasets for use in machine learning.
+Specialised for creating SNR time series datasets for use in deep learning.

 The general process for creating datasets is as follows: